fmoghaddam/Hi-Rec/README.md

 RecommendationEngine (A Java Framework for Recommender Systems)
 -------------

 **RecommendationEngine** is a Java framework for recommender systems (Java version 1.8 or higher required).
-The key features of this framework are Cross-Platform, Open Source , Extensible and Easy to Use.
-This framework not only implements state-of-art algorithms but only makes it possible for others to extend it and implement more user-specific algorithms.
-This framework developed to be used across [Mise-en-scène Project](http://recsys.deib.polimi.it/?page_id=246).
+This framework is Cross-Platform, Open Source , Extensible and Easy to Use.
+It not only implements state-of-art algorithms but only makes it possible for others to extend it and implement more user-specific algorithms.
+This framework developed to be used across with [Mise-en-scène Project](http://recsys.deib.polimi.it/?page_id=246).

 **Implemented Algorithms:**